 Throughout the year, we kept our focus on our values and on progressive change in the sector, advocating for museums to address racism in society and the climate crisis.
 As a result of the activity in these priority areas, we are launching several new pieces of work over 2021/22, including Decolonisation Guidance, a review of Local Authority Funding, Museums Change Lives Scotland, a Front of House Charter for Change and new strands of funding for the sector.

 The coming year promises to be a busy and eventful one and as recovery begins, slowly and bumpily, we must give credit to our committed board members, reps and especially our staff team who have supported one another so compassionately and adapted where and how they work so effectively.

 We are all hugely grateful for the grant received from the Culture Recovery Fund which has helped to sustain our work, and our support for museums, which in turn are enabling positive change with their local communities as a critical part of the recovery.

 The report also contains the agenda for our Annual General Meeting, which was held on 8 November 2021 as part of our annual conference.

-The meeting also included a keynote from our president, and the announcement of the winners of the 2020 Museums Change Lives Awards.
+The AGM opened with a keynote from our president, and finished with the announcement of the winners of the Museums Change Lives Awards.